-The Barnes-Jewish & Washington University Stroke & Cerebrovascular Center, the first in St. Louis to be certified as a Primary Stroke Center, is the busiest in the region and is nationally recognized for its excellence in diagnosing and treating acute stroke patients.
+The Barnes-Jewish & Washington University Stroke & Cerebrovascular Center, the first in St. Louis to be certified as a Comprehensive Stroke Center, is the busiest in the region and is nationally recognized for its excellence in diagnosing and treating acute stroke patients.

 When patients come to the emergency room with symptoms of stroke, the first step is rapid and accurate diagnosis of the type of stroke and severity.
 A CT (computed tomography) scan is done immediately, which is the main test used to determine the type of stroke a patient is having.
 Blood also is drawn and immediately sent for testing.